 We offer a risk free consultation, and offer flexible payment programs in order to make it possible for you to get legal help – without having to worry about money.

-The SKA Law Group is one of Philadelphia’s most prestigious law firms.
+The SKA Law Group, LLC is one of Philadelphia’s most aggressive law firms.
 We firmly believe each and every client deserves high quality legal representation.
 If you speak to our clients, they’ll tell you that we always put them first.
-We provide our clients the legal help they need.
+We provide 25 clients the legal help they need.
 We listen to them, and their family members – in order to help you understand the effect of the case on you and your family.

 We Handle Most Major Crimes